IronCoreLabs/ironcorelabs.github.io/_posts/2015-05-04-breach-disclosures.md

 ![Breach Disclosure Law Map Showing All States but New Mexico, South Dakota and Alabama](/img/posts/states-with-breach-disclosure-laws-655.png)

-As of right now, forty-seven states, D.C., Guam, Puerto Rico and the Virgin Islandes have breach disclosure laws as does the European Union and other countries.
-Only New Mexico, South Dakato and Alabama in the U.S. don't require notice be given to consumers whose data has been inappropriately accessed.
+As of right now, forty-seven states, D.C., Guam, Puerto Rico and the Virgin Islands have breach disclosure laws as does the European Union and other countries.
+Only New Mexico, South Dakota and Alabama in the U.S. don't require notice be given to consumers whose data has been inappropriately accessed.

-These laws vary a lot in terms of what they consider to be personal information, reporting requirements, mechanisms and timelines for disclosure, etc.  For example, California defines an email address as personal information, but many states limit the definition to just things like social security numbers, credit cards and health information.
+These laws vary a lot in terms of what they consider to be personal information, reporting requirements, mechanisms and time lines for disclosure, etc.  For example, California defines an email address as personal information, but many states limit the definition to just things like social security numbers, credit cards and health information.

 >> ## $201
 >> per customer is the average cost in the U.S. for notifying those affected by stolen data.
 Germany is the second highest in the world with $195 per customer on average.